 Learning to snowboard is like learning to ride a bike.
 The first ½ day you will be convinced that snowboarding is impossible.
 After lunch you will probably link a couple of turns, the light will click on and the next thing you know, you’ll be snowboarding.
 After you ‘figure it out’ you will find that your skill level will increase sharply.
 Beginners can often progress to intermediate runs in 2-3 days.
 Be tenacious!

-A step-in binding must be aligned perfectly with your boot to work properly.
+A step-on binding must be aligned perfectly with your boot to work properly.
 This can be awkward, especially when the board is not on a pretty flat surface.
 It also is non-visual, much like a clipless bike pedal, which can be frustrating.
 Though maybe not as quick, we feel a strap binding is a better all-around system and provides better support and control of your snowboard.
 Our Burton Step-On binding rentals can be used with any adult package and cost an additional $10/day.

-Women-specific snowsport equipment is the fastest growing segment of the industry.
+Women-specific snowsport equipment has been the fastest growing segment of the industry for years.
 Men and women are built different and among other things, it makes a difference in how they ski and snowboard.
 Essentially, women’s lower center of gravity and less strength (generally speaking, of course) makes it harder to edge the front part of the ski or board to initiate a turn.
 To compensate, manufacturers make women’s skis lighter, softer flexing and move the mounting point forward.
 Women’s snowboards are made more narrow, softer and with more narrow options for stance.
 Our experience is that experienced women snow riders notice and appreciate the difference.
 And yes, some shorter, lighter-weight men might like them too!

 Up to size 16 in ski boots, size 15 in snowboard boots.
 After that, we just wax up the bottom of your shoes!